ahoskins/Winston/README.md

 ##### virtualenv

 A virtual environment is an isolated build environment best used on a per-project basis.
-It is recommended.
+It is recommended to use one.
 A good option is [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html).

 -----